PaddlePaddle/Paddle/doc/design/profiler.md

 ### Event

 In above work flow, a pair of events is needed before and after the piece of code to collect time.
 So the event has a flag to mark whether it is a starting event or an ending event.
-Except this two kinds of event, sometimes, an only marker with a text message is needed, for example, a marker to specify the profiling start or end.
+Except for this two kinds of event, sometimes, an only marker with a text message is needed, for example, a marker to specify the profiling start or end.
 There are three kinds of event:

 ```c++
 enum EventKind {